14 states have published zero AI education guidance for schools. We scored the other 37. Here's what we found.

 All 50 states + Puerto Rico.
 Scored states show their rank and score. ⏳ = legislation passed, guidance pending. 🔄 = emerging activity, no published DOE document. ⚠️ = safety legislation only, no educational framework.

-of districts have adjusted learning standards for AI
+of adopters adjusted learning standards for AI

 leading while the other 99% figure it out